“You think Mr. And Mrs. Langdon will listen to us? Do you think Melissa’s ok? Do you think she likes me? Billy?”

 Cool!
 He’s gotta hate that.

 Steven pulled away, and gave his cousin a strange look. ”Don’t do that again.
 Oh, I dropped your parents at the church.
-I know it’s 2 hours to the funeral but they want you there pronto.
+I know it’s 2 hours until the funeral but they want you there pronto.
 It was a good excuse to come ‘look’ for you.”

 “Oh, isn’t that cute?
 A noogie!
 But seriously we do have more important issues!”
 Jason shouted as he clomped angrily down the stairs.